adamkielar/adamkielar.github.io/_posts/2023-01-10-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-1-circleci-buildah.md

 1. Create AKS cluster with workload identity enabled.
 We touched on that topic in [this post](https://www.adamkielar.pl/posts/how-to-use-an-azure-ad-workload-identity-on-azure-kubernetes-service/){:target="_blank"} so please take the time to read it if you are not familiar with this setup.
 2. Create Azure Container Registry to store our images
-3. Create Storage Account, Persistent Volume and Persistent Volume Claim so we can mount storge as a volume
+3. Create Persistent Volume Claim
 3. Create CircleCI Agent and simple config

 ## Prerequisites